Venezuela's Maduro, others meet with Iran oil minister | Headlines

 - Venezuela Rb

-Venezuelan President Nicolas Maduro and high-ranking officials from the South American nation have met Iran's oil minister of Iran to discuss cooperation in energy matters and efforts to defeat economic sanctions imposed by the US and its allies.
+President Nicolás Maduro and other high-ranking Venezuelan officials have met with the oil minister of Iran to discuss cooperation in energy matters and efforts to defeat economic sanctions imposed by the US and its allies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)